benckx/liquibase-jooq-codegen-example/README.md

 GenerationTool.generate(writer.toString())
 ```

-Now we just need to add this new folder as a source set, so Gradle knows to compile it along with your code:
+Finally, we need to add this new generated folder as a source set, so Gradle knows to compile it along with your app
+code:

 ```groovy
 sourceSets {